-It is worth noting that, when validation data on $(X,W)$ are available, the problem of estimation of $g$ can be considered as a nonparametric instrumental variable (NPIV) problem treating $X$ as an endogenous variable and $W$ as an instrumental variable \citep[see, for example,][for NPIV models]{NePo03,HaHo05,BlChKr07,ChRe11,Ho11}.
+It is worth noting that, when validation data on $(X,W)$ are available, the problem of estimation of $g$ can be considered as a nonparametric instrumental variable (NPIV) problem treating $X$ as an endogenous variable and $W$ as an instrumental variable \citep[see,e.g.,][for NPIV models]{NePo03,HaHo05,BlChKr07,ChRe11,Ho11}.
 In fact, observe that $\Ep[ Y \mid W ] = \Ep[ g(X) \mid W]$.
-For NPIV models, \cite{HoLe12} and the more recent paper by \cite{ChCh15} develop methods to construct confidence bands for the structural function using series methods, although these papers do not formally consider cases where samples on $(Y,W)$ and $(X,W)$ are different.\footnote{\cite{Ba16} also develop methods to construct confidence bands for Tikhonov regularized estimators in NPIV models, but his confidence bands are asymptotically conservative in the sense that the coverage probabilities are in general strictly larger than the nominal level even asymptotically.} However, we would like to point out that there are difference in underlying assumptions between series estimation of NPIV models and deconvolution kernel estimation in EIV regression.
+For NPIV models, \cite{HoLe12} and the more recent paper by \cite{ChCh15} develop methods to construct confidence bands for the structural function using series methods, although these papers do not formally consider cases where samples on $(Y,W)$ and $(X,W)$ are different (\cite{Ba16} also develop methods to construct confidence bands for Tikhonov regularized estimators in NPIV models, but his confidence bands are asymptotically conservative in the sense that the coverage probabilities are in general strictly larger than the nominal level even asymptotically).
+However, we would like to point out that there are difference in underlying assumptions between series estimation of NPIV models and deconvolution kernel estimation in EIV regression.
 For example, in series estimation of NPIV models, it is often assumed that the distribution of $W$ is compactly supported and the density of $W$ is bounded away from zero on its support \cite[cf.][]{BlChKr07,ChCh15}.